myersm0/WatershedParcellation.jl/README.md

 Currently missing in this implementation, and not planned for the near future, is code to generate gradient maps from connectivity, which is a preliminary step for the above.
 However, doing that step mostly just involves a straightforward application of Connectome Workbench's [cifti-gradient](https://humanconnectome.org/software/workbench-command/-cifti-gradient) command, and the details of running that will be specific to your dataset and analysis strategy.
 I will soon add specifics about the exact steps we carried out in that regard, and will also consider adding in some extra code to wrap the process, if time allows.

-As for the functionality that currently exists, there are a few gaps still to be filled and that will be remedied in coming days (by approximately the middle of October 2023):
+As for the functionality that currently exists, there are a few gaps still to be filled and that will be remedied in coming days (by approximately the end of October 2023).
 | |Goals|
 |-|----------------------------------------------------|
 |☑|Single-hemisphere functionality|